yanisamrouche/Pokemon-App/README.md

-# Pokemon-App
+# Weather-App
-a simple pokemon app to practise my react skills
+a simple Weather app to practise my react skills